Patryk0990/Patryk0990/README.md

 ### Summary

-Results-oriented Python Backend Developer with over 3 years of commercial experience, specializing in architecting **secure and scalable RESTful APIs**.
+Results-oriented Python Developer with over 3 years of commercial experience, specializing in architecting **secure and scalable RESTful APIs**.
 I possess deep expertise in the full Python ecosystem (**Django, FastAPI, Flask**) and focus on delivering clean, maintainable code compliant with industry standards.
 I am a proactive problem solver who utilizes **AI-assisted workflows** to enhance development efficiency and ensure high-quality delivery in distributed environments.

 ---